last phase of drug development

 Fenarimol, a plant fungicide, was found to be a potent inhibitor of Trypanosoma cruzi, the parasite which causes Chagas disease, and was chosen as a starting point for lead optimisation to improve its activity.
 A large number of very active and selective inhibitors of T.cruzi were easily synthesized in large quantities and a “scaffold-hopping” exercise created new opportunities, leading to the discovery of an extensive family of novel inhibitors with high oral bioavailability, long half-life and high efficacy.

 We have previously released data pertaining to 751 compounds.
 This second release includes data on a further 84 compounds from the two more advanced series of fenarimols which include the preclinical candidates EPL-BS0967 and EPL-BS1246, both of which are T.cruzi CYP51 inhibitors.

-Complexes of Trypanosoma cruzi sterol 14alpha-demethylase (CYP51) with two pyridine-based drug candidates for Chagas disease: Structural basis for pathogen-selectivity by Hargrove, TY et al. J. Biol.
-Chem, September 2013
+- 19 September 2013 - Complexes of Trypanosoma cruzi sterol 14alpha-demethylase (CYP51) with two pyridine-based drug candidates for Chagas disease: Structural basis for pathogen-selectivity, J. Biol.
+Chem.

-Design, structure-activity relationship and in vivo efficacy of piperazine analogues of fenarimol as inhibitors of Trypanosoma cruzi by Keenan, M et al. Bioorganic & Medicinal Chemistry, January 2013
+- 19 January 2013 - Design, structure-activity relationship and in vivo efficacy of piperazine analogues of fenarimol as inhibitors of Trypanosoma cruzi, Bioorganic & Medicinal Chemistry

-Analogues of fenarimol are potent inhibitors of Trypanosoma cruzi and are efficacious in a murine model of Chagas disease by Keenan, M et al. J. Med.
-Chem, April 2012
+- 16 April 2012 - Analogues of fenarimol are potent inhibitors of Trypanosoma cruzi and are efficacious in a murine model of Chagas disease, Journal of Medicinal Chemistry

 Get our latest news, personal stories, research articles, and job opportunities.